 From simple grocery bags to ones made for garbage disposal, most of them can potentially be used to waterproof your hiking equipment.
 Just make certain that it has at least some thickness to it.

 As this is a fairly economical approach and one that many people opt for, we would recommend buying some extra strong and high capacity garbage bags, made specifically for outside storage.
 There are several bags in the 40-50 gallon range that can be perfect for this and they can cost less than one buck a piece if you buy them in large quantities.

 Ziplock Bags for Small Items

 Ziplock bags are perfect for waterproofing smaller items, like money and mobile phones.
-They to come in almost limitless sizes, so no matter what your need is, you will more than likely find it online.
+They come in almost limitless sizes, so no matter what your need is, you will more than likely find them online.
 There are several sellers, who advertise their zip locks as exactly this, waterproofing equipment.

 Before running out and buying two dozen zip locks, always make certain that the lock is actually reliable.
 Some cheaper models can be closed well enough, to actually store a sandwich during a car trip, but they do not necessarily keep water out and even if they do the first time around, they might break down faster than anticipated.

 Then there are the ones that come in larger sizes, but these are often made for household duty in mind, so even if they are advertised as keeping moisture out, they are by no means waterproof.
 When it comes to ziplock-equipped bags, always remember that smaller usually means better.

 Check on the manufacturer’s page if the bag is actually advertised as watertight.
 But even if it is advertised as such, we would still recommend making a quick test, and maybe put some pressure on them, with a small stress test: open and close them several dozen times, just to make sure that they can stand the test of time and then fill them with water to see if they are still up to the challenge.